On the finiteness of log surfaces: Preliminaries

 is a projective morphism.

-Without loss of generality we may assume that the base $S$ is irreducible.
-By the generic flatness theorem \cite[Theorem~5.12]{FGA05} for a morphism of finite type (over an integral Noetherian scheme), the base can be written as a finite union of locally closed subschemes $S=\bigcup S_i$ such that the restriction $\X\times_S S_i\to S_i$ is flat.
-After replacing the base by $\bigsqcup S_i\to \bigcup S_i$ we obtain a flat projective morphism $f:\X\to S$.
+Since the base is of finite type over $\Ko$, we may assume that $S$ is irreducible.
+By the generic flatness theorem \cite[Theorem~5.12]{FGA05} for a morphism of finite type (over an integral Noetherian scheme), there are finitely many locally closed subschemes $S_i \subseteq S$ such that the restriction $\X\times_S S_i\to S_i$ of $f$ is flat, and $\bigcup_i S_i = S$.
+After the base change $S^\prime = \bigsqcup_i S_i\to S$ we obtain a flat projective morphism $f^\prime: \X^\prime = \X\times_S S^\prime \to S^\prime$.
+To ease the notation, we continue to write $f: \X\to S$ for the corresponding new family.
 By \cref{prop: open_properties}, the set $\{\,s\in S:\, \X_s\ \text{is geometrically integral}\,\}$ is open in $S$.
 Therefore, after shrinking the base, we may assume that $\X_s$ is a variety for every closed point $s\in S$.
 As the singular locus of $S$ is closed, after a further stratification and base change we may assume that $S$ is non-singular.
 Set $\X_j=\X\times_S S_j$, where $\{S_j\}$ is the finite set of irreducible components of the base.
 Then each $\X_j/S_j$ is a projective family of varieties, and every variety $X_\al$ in $\Dd$ is isomorphic to some fiber of one of these families. \end{proof}

 \begin{remark} In general, a subclass of a bounded class of projective varieties need not be bounded in the sense of \cref{def: bounded_varieties}.
 For example, consider the class of all elliptic curves with rational $j$-invariant. \end{remark}